 The maximum Child allowance for each child is Euros1,570.

 Pension scheme payments are allowed subject to an upper limit.

 Corporation Tax, the rates are applied to the previous year's profits and are paid on a quarterly basis going forward, normally mid-month on or about the 15th

 There is a reduced tax rate for small to medium-sized companies whose turnover is less than Euros 7.63 million at 15% on the first 38,120 euros profit.
 To qualify for this the scarce capital must be 75% fully paid up and belong to physical persons.

 VAT (TVA – Taxe sur la Valeur Ajoutee)

 The standard VAT rate is 20% applied to all goods and services

-There is a special rate which applies to medicines, television licences etc.
+There is a special rate that applies to medicines, television licenses etc.